-In 2010, having successfully met and surpassed the 5-year plan objectives set out in 2005, the BJA board directed BJT to pursue an even more ambitious growth strategy.
+In 2011, having successfully met and surpassed the 5-year plan objectives set out in 2006, the BJA Board directed BJT to pursue an even more ambitious growth strategy.
 With funding, BJT purchased two manufacturing plants in the southern USA and re-fitted the operation with direction from the Canadian operations.
-An executive team under the banner of Blue Jay Tire USA (BJT-USA) was setup by the BJA board.
+An executive team under the banner of Blue Jay Tire USA (BJT-USA) was setup by the BJA Board.
 This company operated with oversight from its Canadian head office.
 BJT-USA engineers were asked to set targets at double their pre-acquisition production levels or about triple the level of the Canadian manufacturing plant.
 At the same time, BJT introduced a tire warranty program that helped to enhance the tire sales and establish the tire brand.
 With a premium of about 50% of the tire costs, the warranty program provides free tire replacement for five years from the purchase date of every tire.
 Since inception, this tire warranty program has been well received.

-BJT-USA surpassed its sale targets each year from 2010-2018.
-BJT-USA, despite its size, achieved a 3rd place market position in tire sales for compact cars and small SUV vehicles in the southern U.S.A.
+BJT-USA surpassed sale targets each year from 2011-2017.
+BJT-USA, despite its size, had achieved a 3rd place market position in tire sales for compact cars and small SUVs in the southern U.S. by 2017.